jarrodmillman/pose-stats/description.md

 The goal of this grant is to investigate the formation of an OSE that will foster the growth of statistical software, as well as its surrounding developer community, in Python.
 Such an OSE, as a community of practice, will support statisticians and researchers that wish to distribute implementations of statistical innovations in Python.
 It will act as a bridge between statisticians, library developers, and researchers.
-By widely disseminating lessons learned: about statistical methodology, software engineering, and community management, the OSE will enrich its community of contributors.
+By widely disseminating lessons learned---about statistical methodology, software engineering, sustainability, governance, and community management---the OSE will enrich its community of contributors.
 A positive side-effect will be the cross-pollination of ideas between the `R` and Python platforms.

 We will use `YAGLM` \cite{yaglm-github} (an open-source library for penalized